-- All new tickets over a time period Per team
+• All new tickets over a time period per team

-- All solved over a time period Per team

-- Solve times/ average ticket life per team
+- All solved over a time period per team - Solve times/ average ticket life per team

 These metrics would require proper configuration of Insights and custom metrics.
-Custom dashboards could be created as well, so only those agents who need to have access to these reports can see them.
+Custom dashboards could be created as well, so only those agents who need to have access to these reports would see them.